 Minority groups have complained for decades that Planned Parenthood targets their communities.
 In 1966, a Planned Parenthood field agent complained to its then-president Alan Guttmacher: "Birth control is just a plot just as segregation was a plot to keep blacks down.
 It is a plot rather than a solution.
-Instead of working for us and giving us our rights-you reduce us in numbers and do not have to give us anything."18 Black leaders such as Julius Lester, Dick Gregory, Daniel H. Watts, and H. Rap Brown described abortion as "black genocide" and called on Blacks to eschew these practices to avoid "race suicide."19
+Instead of working for us and giving us our rights-you reduce us in numbers and do not have to give us anything."
+Black leaders such as Julius Lester, Dick Gregory, Daniel H.

-25 YALE J.L. & FEMINISM 1, 13 (2013) (noting Planned Parenthood's early advocacy "focused on unwanted children and pathological parenting in poor African American communities").
+16 See Sanger Newsletter, supra note 13; see also Mary Ziegler, Roe's Race: The Supreme Court, Population Control, and Reproductive Justice, 25 YALE J.L. & FEMINISM 1, 13 (2013) (noting Planned Parenthood's early advocacy "focused on unwanted children and pathological parenting in poor African American communities").